Skip to Content

 Alimony is an important aspect of many divorce cases.
 The court may order one spouse to pay support to the other, but it is not always a permanent arrangement.
 The court will consider numerous factors when ordering alimony, including the length of the marriage, the standard of living during the marriage, the earning capacity of each spouse, and more.

-At Collins Family Law Group, we understand how alimony is determined and the factors the court will consider when making this decision.
+At Collins Family & Elder Law Group, we understand how alimony is determined and the factors the court will consider when making this decision.
 Our Charlotte alimony lawyer can guide you through the process and fight for a fair support order.

-Call (704) 289-3250 or contact us online today to schedule a consultation.
+Call (704) 289-3250 or contact us online today to schedule a consultation with our alimony attorney in Charlotte.

 Types of Alimony in North Carolina